30 Highest-Paying Criminal Justice Jobs and Salaries

 Customs Border and Protection Officers inspect and screen individuals as well as inspect goods crossing in and out of the U.S. borders.
 They have good judgment and a careful eye for unusual or suspicious activities or physical appearances.

-Customs border and protection officers are familiar with the laws and regulations which cover what items are allowed to take in and out of the United States.
+Customs border and protection officers are familiar with the laws and regulations that cover what items are allowed to be taken in and out of the United States.
 Furthermore, they must be comfortable in questioning and apprehending suspicious individuals.

 Information Security Officer